MrFuFuFu/CardDiaryWeb/Helps/Troubleshooting.md

 There are few cases when this happened,

-##### You didn’t sign in to your iCloud in your device
+##### iCloud not sign-in on your device

-Simply open your Setting app, click the first item and sign in your iCloud account.
+Simply open Setting app, click the first item and sign in your iCloud account.

-##### You accidentally disabled Card Diary permission to iCloud
+##### Card Diary has been disabled to access to iCloud

 For solving this issue.
-Open your Setting app — Your Name — iCloud — Scroll down to find “**iCloud Drive**” and “**Card Diary**”.
+Open Setting app — Your Name — iCloud — Scroll down to find “**iCloud Drive**” and “**Card Diary**”.
 Make sure both of them are enabled.

 ![iCloudAccessFailed](HelpImages/Screenshots/iCloudAccessFailed.png)

 #### iCloud quota exceeded

-You might expreienced `iCloud quota exceeded` error when your iCloud Storage is full.
-In this case, you **iCloud Auto Sync** will **be paused** and stop sync if we detect any of this error happened.
+This error happened when iCloud Storage is full. **iCloud Auto Sync** will be paused and stop sync if we detect any of this error happened.

 ![iCloudQuotaExceeded0](HelpImages/Screenshots/iCloudQuotaExceeded0.png)

- For extending your iCloud Storage, open your **iCloud Storage** page (Setting app — Your Name — iCloud — iCloud Storage), click “**Change Storage Plan**” or delete some data that you don’t want to use any more.
+ For extending iCloud Storage, open **iCloud Storage** page (Setting app — Your Name — iCloud — iCloud Storage), click “**Change Storage Plan**” or delete some data that you don’t want to use any more.

 ![iCloudQuotaExceeded](HelpImages/Screenshots/iCloudQuotaExceeded.png)

-After you increased your iCloud storage, open Card Diary and click **iCloud auto sync** and click **Sync Now** popup button.
+After iCloud storage increased, open Card Diary and click **iCloud auto sync** — **Sync Now** popup button.
 You will notice an “*Oops!*” alert popup.
 Click “**Continue**” to enable **iCloud auto sync** again.
-If you don’t do so, for the data safety reason, it wouldn’t start automatically.
+If this step no been done, for the data safety reason, Card Diary wouldn’t restart to do iCloud auto sync automatically.

 ![iCloudQuotaExceeded1](HelpImages/Screenshots/iCloudQuotaExceeded1.png)